Preprocessing-based Kinodynamic Motion Planning Framework for Intercepting Projectiles using a Robot Manipulator: Method

 \subsection{Proposed Approach}

 In our approach, we define two cuboidal \emph{domes} around the object $\mathcal{O}$, an inner dome $D_i$ and an outer dome $D_o$. $D_i$ approximates the geometry of the object $\mathcal{O}$ and $D_o$ captures the robot's reachable space so that it can intercept the projectiles with the shield $\mathcal{S}$ positioned anywhere in the 3D space between $D_i$ and $D_o$.
 The two domes are discretized into cells.
-Our planning approach is divided into two stages - the preprocessing stage and the query stage.
+Our planning approach is divided into two stages, the preprocessing stage and the query stage.
 In the preprocessing stage, for each pair of cells (with one cell from $D_i$ and one cell from $D_o$), we plan a path to a pose of $\mathcal{S}$ that can block all projectiles passing through the pair of cells.
 These paths are stored in a lookup table mapping the pair of cells to the corresponding path.
 In the query stage, for an incoming projectile $\rho$, we first identify the pair of cells through which $\rho$ passes.
-Second, we look up the corresponding path $\pi$ from the look up table in constant time.
-For replanning, additional paths are pre-computed from the states on these paths.
-This process runs recursively as newly computed paths create new replannable states which also must be processed.
+Second, we look up the corresponding path $\pi$ from the look-up table in constant time.
 With this approach, the size of the goal region $\mathcal{G}$ becomes equal to the total number of pairs of cells.
 Note that these cells are computed only with two-dimensional discretization of the domes' surfaces as opposed to six-dimensional discretization of the space of projectiles.
 This greatly reduces the size of $\mathcal{G}$.